 Piliero Mazza & Pargament, PLLC Vol. 5, Issue 1

-The Office of Management and Budget (OMB) has announced proposed revisions to OMB Circular A-76, which governs how Federal agencies determine whether their commercial activities will be performed by Federal employees or private contractors.
+The Office of Management and Budget has announced proposed revisions to OMB Circular A-76, which governs how federal agencies determine whether their commercial activities will be performed by federal employees or private contractors.

 In summary, the revised circular requires agencies to:

-However, the proposed revised circular no longer includes an exemption allowing Federal agencies to directly convert an award to a preferential procurement program.
-Instead, the proposed revised circular allows Federal agencies to directly convert awards of commercial activities, without a cost comparison, if the commercial activity meets any one of ten criteria.
+The proposed revised circular, however, no longer includes an exemption allowing federal agencies to directly convert an award to a " preferential procurement program."
+Instead, the proposed revised circular allows federal agencies to directly convert awards of commercial activities, without a cost comparison, if the commercial activity meets any one of ten criteria.

 Among the ten criteria are: